nubenetes/awesome-kubernetes/docs/servicemesh.md

 - [containerjournal.com: Linkerd’s CNCF Graduation Due to its Simplicity](https://containerjournal.com/features/linkerds-cncf-graduation-due-to-its-simplicity/)
 - [nais.io: Changing Service Mesh](https://nais.io/blog/posts/2021/05/changing-service-mesh.html) How we swapped Istio with Linkerd with hardly any downtime
 - [itnext.io: A Practical Guide for Linkerd Authorization Policies](https://itnext.io/a-practical-guide-for-linkerd-authorization-policies-6cfdb50392e9)

-"[Installed @Linkerd in staging yesterday using Helm and Terraform](https://twitter.com/DanielJamesPost).
+- "Installed Linkerd in staging yesterday using Helm and Terraform.
 It was incredibly easy to setup and immediately helped me diagnose tricky latency issues between services.
 I have no idea why I didn’t do this sooner.
 Can’t wait to get this into production."

 ## Maesh Service Mesh
 - [Maesh](https://containo.us/maesh/)